patrickmaynard/php-project-stub/README.md

 # PHP project stub
 A basic scaffolding on which to build PHP projects using composer and a simple folder structure.

-To set things up, run `composer install`.
+To set things up, run `make init`.

 To test the basics, run `php smoketest.php`.